MicheleT27/Server-Client-Messenger/README.md

 # Server-Client-Messenger

-This Server / Client Messenger was create using JavaFX and Java Sockets.
+This Server / Client Messenger was created using JavaFX, Java Sockets and Scene Builder during the Java / Software Engineering Bootcamp hosted by Accenture.

+# Features

+•	Login / Signup \
+•	Sending and receiving messages \
+•	Option to change profile picture (not fully functional) \
+•	Option to change username and password (not fully functional)

-#Project Members:
+# Project Members:
-Michele
+Michele \
-Ricards
+Ricards \
 Aytaj